 In partnership with Gotcha Bike, a locally based company, and the city of Charleston, MUSC Health launched the Holy Spokes bike share program in May, 2017.
 In the first 6 weeks, there were 5,488 overall trips, which burned a staggering 618,008 calories!
 We look for this new program to encourage exercise and alleviate traffic congestion on the Charleston peninsula.

 MUSC partners for first-of-its-kind school-based clinic

-The Imagine MUSC 2020 Meditation Labyrinth was dedicated in July, 2017, providing members of the MUSC family, our patients and their families and the community at large, the oppotunity to discover the benefits of walking a defined path.
-The labyrinth is a place to contemplate, relax and find peace.
+The Imagine MUSC 2020 Meditation Labyrinth was dedicated in July of 2017, providing members of the MUSC family, our patients and their families, and the community at large, the oppotunity to discover the benefits of walking a defined path.
+The labyrinth is a place to contemplate, relax, and find peace.
 It complements the Urban Farm and Fitness Park along with other elements of the Greenberg Greenway as an example of the commitment MUSC has to providing healthy options and innovative programs that contribute to a higher quality of life, healthier environment, and overall wellness for all who visit the campus.

 Kids Eat Free Filling a need and Building Healthy Communities

 The numbers are in!
 We had an amazing outcome from an innovative summer program that was truly aligned with our strategic goal of Build Healthy Communities!
 This summer, the Kids Eat Free program at MUSC served 5,143 meals to children for free!
 We are encouraging health care institutions everywhere to follow our lead.
 Kudos to MUSC's http://academicdepartments.musc.edu/ohp/SFSP/Implementation-Guide.html to learn more about this program designed to combat hunger in at-risk children when school meals are not available.Sodexo wellness nutrition coordinator, and our partner, Sodexo.
 Please visit